Are you a fan of Impressionism planning a trip to Paris? If so, this is the perfect 3 days in Paris itinerary for Impressionism lovers.

 The Eugene Delacroix Museum on the Left Bank is open late on Thursday.
 A Romantic era painter, his dramatic canvases influenced the Impressionists.

-If you'd like to follow the Impressionism Trail in Paris for 3 days, pin it for later.
+If you want to spend 3 days on the Impressionism Trail in Paris, pin it for later.